PhD, University California at Santa Cruz, 1996

 Professor Barberis’s research in experimental high energy physics is focused on the study of matter at the smallest distance scale.
 She is currently working on the DØ and CMS experiments.

-On the CMS experiment at the LHC collider at CERN, Prof. Barberis is studying collisions of protons at the world’s highest center of mass energy (7 TeV in 2011).
-Prof. Barberis is working on searches for new physics beyond the Standard Model and is co-leading the Exotica physics analysis group that studies Leptons+jets signatures (production of leptoquarks and similar signatures.
-On the CMS experiment, Prof. Barberis is working on the calibration of the End-Cap Muon chambers and on muon reconstruction software.
+On the CMS experiment at the LHC collider at CERN, Prof. Barberis is studying collisions of protons at the world’s highest center of mass energy (currently 13 TeV).
+Prof. Barberis is working on searches for new physics beyond the Standard Model (leptoquarks searches, dark matter searches, and searches for non-Standard Model production of two Higgs bosons) and on the precision measurement of the production of W bosons in association with jets.
+She co-led the Exotica physics analysis group that studied Leptons+jets signatures (production of leptoquarks and similar signatures) and the Vector bosons+jets physics analysis group.
+On the CMS experiment, Prof. Barberis works on the operation and upgrade of End-Cap Muon chambers and on several aspects of the muon reconstruction software.

 203 Dana Research Center